lineality/Online_Voting_Using_One_Time_Pads/README.md

 - checks and balances vs. literal popular vote 'democracy'

+## story-relatability and human-understandability of systems and procedures

 ## dataframes and databases
 - encrypted contents
 - statistically anonymized content (e.g. Security now when hashes collide)